 FYI: If you come across a couple of neighbors having a mid-route tête-a-tête in Corsica, you can wait anywhere from 30 seconds, to 10 minutes, for them to finish.
 And unlike Paris, you never, ever honk if someone is holding you up by blocking the road.
 Just sit there and wait.

 And do watch out for free-ranging cows and calves that roam the streets.
-Our hosts kept reminding us to secure the gate when you entered and exited, because the cows and calves nudge it open, and free-range around their house.
+Our hosts kept reminding us to secure the gate when we entered and exited, because the cows and calves nudge it open, and free-range around their house.

 (The veal in Corsica is famous, although one night I was – somehow – put in charge of making osso bucco, which I’d never done.
 I figured, like any cut of meat like that, a long-braise with aromatics would render the muscular meat tender.
 But after five-and-a-half hours, checking it every 4 minutes to see if it was tenderizing, it was still nearly impossible to hack through with a steak knife.
 But I did appreciate that the animals were allowed to roam and graze freely.)

-The last few days, Romain assured me that I had a belle tête; a round about way of saying that I looked happy, which meant our week in Corsica was a success.
+The last few days, Romain assured me that I had a belle tête; a roundabout way of saying that I looked happy, which meant our week in Corsica was a success.
 It was nice to participate in the great summer escape from Paris share some time in a countryside, and hit a marvelous beach every day.
 But since my maillot de bain (swimsuit, although when it’s thong-like, it’s le string – and I’m not ready to go there…although some of the dudes on the beach had no problem going there…) was getting a little tight from a steady diet of cheese, meat, chestnut cookies, and les frites, it was time to pack up the Speedos and head home.

 So now I’m back, nose to the grindstone.
-I brought back a hefty wedge of Coriscan cheese, which is offering it’s perfuming everything else in my refrigerator, some lonzo (charcuterie), along with a pot of that rich, dark chestnut honey.
+I brought back a hefty wedge of Coriscan cheese, which is perfuming everything else in my refrigerator, some lonzo (charcuterie), along with a pot of that rich, dark chestnut honey.
 If only I had brought back some of that stone-ground chestnut flour, I’d be rolling in clover.
 Or rolling Canistrelli cookies.